RaijnAU/weather/README.md

 ## Weather app

-To build a weather app.
-Continual ongoing improvements to be made.
+To build a weather app within 2 hours.